Omrode History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Omrode family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in a clearing in a wood.
 Further research revealed that the name is derived from the Old Scandinavian personal name Ormr and the Old English word rod, which meant "forest clearing."
 The name as a whole means "clearing of a man named Ormr."
 The original bearer lived in or near a clearing known by this name.

 Early Origins of the Omrode family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Omrode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Omrode research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Omrode History in all our PDF Extended History products and printed products wherever possible.

 Omrode Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Omrode include Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Omrode family (pre 1700)